 Anyone taking any of the above medications should speak to their physicians about foods to avoid or limit.

-People who eat kale frequently are at a higher risk of developing an allergy to it.
 An allergy to kale may result in the following symptoms:

 - Itchy skin